ThomasBrazier/PiSlice/README.md

 [//]: # (Manipulate features that have a sense/meaning e.g. exon ranks gene categories...)

-Package in active development (BETA).
+Package in active development (ALPHA version).
+Therefore it is only at the proof of concept stage (not optimized at all).

 Estimate Pi and other evolutionary and population genomics statistics (PiN, PiS, Tajima's D, GC content) for a given list of windows coordinates.

 Genomic analyses from chromosome to gene scale (e.g. explore the intron/exons structure).
+The package allows to infer genomic features or intervals (introns, UTRs, arbitrary flanking regions) from a given GFF.
+It also allows to parse GFF to recover important informations of gene structure (exon/CDS/intron rank order, number of exons, parent/children relations between genes/mRNA/exons/introns).

 The package is made for flexible use, and can be run as a Python package or a standalone CLI.